By Brian Sheetz, American Rifleman

 5. It’s now available in .300 Blackout.

 Just recently, Ruger announced that it is offering the Mini in .300 Blackout, which should make an already proven platform even more appealing and versatile—especially for those who would like to hunt with a Mini in areas that require a caliber greater than that of the .223 Rem.
 Of course the Mini has been available in 7.62×39 mm for years as the Mini Thirty, albeit limited to 20-round factory magazines, but the new .300 Blackout Mini brings .30-cal. presence to the familiar platform with the advantage of feeding from the same .223-cal.
 20- and 30-round magazines that are now so widely available.
 Ruger is selling the gun with a magazine marked “300 AAC Blackout” simply as a precaution, but there is reportedly no difference mechanically between it and the .223 magazine.
 It makes one wonder if the smart move might be to buy two Minis, a .223 Rem. and a .300 Blackout, along with a raft of magazines to fit either interchangeably as a practical, powerful hedge against bad times.

-Thanks to American Rifleman for this post – Click here to visit AmericanRifleman.org.
+Thanks to the American Rifleman team for this post.
+Click here to check out the new AmericanRifleman.org.